Which Effects Work Best In Parallel?

 1. Return Track Method: Place a ParallAux rack (or racks) on a Return (aka “aux”) channel in your Live Set.
 Then use Send knobs to feed to it various amounts from various tracks.

 2. Channel Track Method: First stop playback to avoid a sudden volume jump.
-Place a ParallAux rack on a new chain inside an Audio Effect Rack on the channel.
-Lower the chain level to -inf dB, playback your audio, the slowly bring the volume upwards to taste.
+Place a ParallAux rack on a new chain inside an Audio Effect Rack on the channel (keeping a chain reserved for the original clean signal).
+Lower the new chain level to -inf dB, play your audio, and slowly bring the volume upwards to blend with the original signal to taste.

 •Use the Return Track Method when you want to apply multiple tracks to the given parallel effects.

-•Use the Channel Track Method when you are sure you only want the parallel effects applied to one specific audio channel.
+•Use the Channel Track Method when you are sure you only want the parallel effects applied to one specific audio track or group.

 About the Pack: Contents